MayankPratap/contest-helpers/README.md

 In these cases we look online for sample codes or search for similar problems.
 This takes up lot of our time which we cannot afford.

-I have made this repo to help me during contests.Codes commited will be mine which I may have implemented during practice or contests on various online judges.
+I have made this repo to help me during contests.Codes commited are mine which I may have implemented during practice or contests on various online judges.
+I will keep adding more codes...